wang264y/docker-data-science-environment/environment/README.md

 ### `Dockerfile`

 This file defines the basic configuration for the Docker part of the environment.
-The container it uses is based on the [`jupyter/datascience-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook) image, and it finishes by installing the configured packages.
+The container it uses is based on pinned version of the [`jupyter/datascience-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook) image, and it finishes by installing the configured packages.

 ## DS Environment files